New trial date expected this week in Kern County Supervisor Leticia Perez case

 Kern County Supervisor Leticia Perez is expected to be going to court soon on charges of using her position for financial gain.

-On May 10, attorneys will be meeting to set a new trial date after the initial start date of March 25 was cancelled following a vacated hearing in February in which lawyers were set to argue allegations that former District Attorney Lisa Green had been racially motivated when she filed charges against Perez in July 2018.
+On Friday, attorneys will meet to set a new trial date after the initial start date of March 25 was cancelled following a vacated hearing in February in which lawyers were set to argue allegations that former District Attorney Lisa Green had been racially motivated when she filed charges against Perez in July 2018.

 Perez’s attorney, H.A.
 Sala, argued that the DA’s Office had attempted to prosecute Perez due to her race, according to a motion of discovery filed by Sala earlier this year.
 While the allegation could have forced Green to testify, the DA’s Office filed a motion of opposition to block the proceedings.